 In my classification, advanced acrylic pouring techniques need either more experience and practice or some extra supplies.
 In general, advanced acrylic pouring is for those who feel comfortable and can control the paint and its flow, master different basic techniques and have already created some pour paintings before, and are ready to move on!

-Bottle Bottom Puddle Pour, also called Flower Pour technique, needs one extra tool – a bottom of the plastic PET bottle (size is up to you).
+Bottle Bottom Puddle Pour, also called the Flower Pour technique, needs one extra tool – the bottom of the plastic PET bottle (size is up to you).
 You will pour premixed colors in the center on the bottle bottom and paint flow will create flower patterns.

 What you need:

 - Plastic bottle bottom or special Flower cup stand.